 I’ve always loved helping others, and switched to Instructional Design and Technology after I could no longer physically keep up with my love of microscopes and livestock thanks to chronic illness.
-(I discuss my chronic illnesses further on on my blog the best liar you know).
 At the time I was incredibly aware of the disconnect between what those involved in the animal production industry do and what the public perceives those involved in the animal production industry do.
 I attributed this to an information gap between the two groups, and desperately wanted to address it.

 Becoming a student in the humanities changed my world.